 Regulations for management of competition law (available in Japanese-, English- and Chinese-language versions) are established to uphold Japanese antitrust laws as well as competition laws of all countries, and a management system is under construction to prevent illegal action before it takes place, check and detect such action early, as well as appropriately mitigate risk in the event of an illegal occurrence.
 These regulations clearly stipulate the strict disciplinary action that violators must undergo based on the regulations of the companies at which they hold positions.
 TOTO distributes a compliance guide at domestic Japanese sites, and key personnel have also been assigned in each division concerned to work in coordination with the Legal Affairs Department to prevent violations.
 Furthermore, those in management and sales positions at Sales Offices must take tests every year to increase their understanding of antitrust law.
 The Legal Department also visits each location to hold seminars.
 Overseas Group companies are making progress in organizing compliance programs to prevent violations of antitrust law and bribery.

 In order to comply with anticorruption laws in each country that include the Unfair Competition Prevention Act in Japan, and engage in fair and transparent business activities, the Risk Management Committee investigates any compliance violations as critical risks and promotes preventive activities against violations of anti-corruption laws.
+Matters identified as serious risks by the Risk Management Committee are reported to the Board of Directors and their responses are deliberated.
 To be more specific, we included Improper Payment to Public Employees and Prohibition of Any Bribery into the TOTO Group Business Conduct Guidelines, distributed it across the group, including overseas group companies, and are engage in activities to raise awareness of anticorruption.
 As for sales activities by the Sales Division of overseas group companies, we have interviews to understand anticorruption laws in each country and to provide internal training.
 Also, we appoint a legal manager in all overseas group companies and establish networks with local law firms.
 In preparation for legal risks, we gather legal information on a regular basis and organize Emergency Response Manual that includes procedures and system to monitor the status of compliance with laws and regulations.

 The Business Group has established an export management system for the purposes of international security and the prevention of the illegal export of goods and technology in accord with relevant laws and regulations.
 Import control systems are also being reorganized to ensure proper payment of import duties and consumption tax.
 The Export Management Committee meets to report on the status of commerce control list compliance judgments, catch-all controls and import valuation reports.
 This information is shared within the Business Group and the Committee Secretariat also holds seminars in each workplace.
 We will continue to maintain and improve export management.